sqlhabit/sql-mdn-docs/pages/select.md

 ## Syntax

-Inside a SELECT statement you can specify which columns you want to have in your result set.
+Inside a SELECT statement, you can specify which columns you want to have in your result set.

 You can use a wildcard symbol `*` to select all available columns from a table.